Construction Prompts (AI Agent Templates)¶

 (rf/reg-view ^{:doc "One-sentence what-and-why."

-:spec [:cat :string :int]} ;; optional Malli schema for the props vector
+:schema [:cat :string :int]} ;; optional Malli schema for the props vector

 component-name [label count-prop]